Gozilla01/OpenWebNet2-OpenHab-PRE/README.md

 **v2.5.0.M3.pre10**  24/07/2019

 - Update for bus `bus_motion_detector`
-- Temporary modification to the `message.Lighting`
-  - Added management for new timed WHAT
-  - Correction for group command management for different `Lighting.Type`

   - Added management for `bus_motion_detector`
-- Temporary modification to the `message.Automation`
-  - Correction for group command management for different `Automation.Type`

 - Add news parameters `hour` , `minute` and `second` for `bus_on_off_switch` and `zb_on_off_switch`

 **v2.5.0.M3.pre9** 19/07/2019